Click here for Daymond John and what you need to know about tuxedo rentals.

-You also can specify the style and color for your groomsmen.
+You also can specify the style and color for members of your wedding party.
 Some services even keep track of who in your party has been measured, too, which is one less thing to worry about before the big day.

 Making Your Choices

-Color: Before you pick a tuxedo, check with your bride on the wedding colors.
-Is she wearing a white dress?
+Color: Before you pick a tuxedo, check on the wedding colors.
+Is the wedding gown a white dress?
 Off-white?
 Ivory?
 Beige?
 Your shirt and shirts for the wedding party should match the dress.

 Some rental services partner with gown designers and match colors for you.
 Include theme colors in your tie, pocket square, or cummerbund.

 Collar Style: The collar is important to your look.
 For a round face, go for a more vertical straight-point collar and avoid shawl lapels.
 For a long neck, opt for a higher-sitting collar.